cornell-ece2400/ece2400-docs/docs/ece2400-sec5-c-profiling.md

     printf( "Elapsed time for trial is %f\n", elapsed );

-Modify the evaluation program to measure how long one experiment takes.
+Modify the `stack-array-eval.c` program to measure how long one experiment takes, compile the program with optimizations, and then run the experiment.

+    :::bash
+    % cd ${HOME}/ece2400/sec5
+    % gcc -Wall -o stack-array-eval stack-array-eval.c
+    % ./stack-array-eval

 You will notice that the execution time is very short ... so short that it is too fast for the resolution of the timer.
 We need to run a subtrial in a loop many times to make sure we have a long enough experiment that